 For the capital accumulation we assume constant, but regional different saving rates.
-The rates from CPA and PAS are allowed to adjust to income changes so that the originally high rates fall over time and become comparable to the saving rates in the other regions.
-These adjustments make sure that these two regions tend to converge towards a balanced growth path.
-Without these adjustments capital stocks will grow far beyond any realistic level with he consequence that either the rates of return on capital would collapse, or - in the case of capital mobility - these regions would become major exporters of capital.
+The rate for China allowed to adjust to income changes so that the originally high rates fall over time and become comparable to the saving rates in the other regions.
+This adjustment makes sure that China tends to converge towards a balanced growth path.
+Without these adjustments capital stocks will grow far beyond any realistic level with the consequence that either the rates of return on capital would collapse, or - if we introduce capital mobility - these regions would become major exporters of capital.